 - Take advantage of the most up-to-date feed specs available here

 - Provide a complete and accurate address for each listing.
-Since New York City sales listings with full addresses (whether publicly displayed or not) will appear before search results without addresses, we strongly encourage our clients to include full property addresses in their feeds.
+We strongly encourage our clients to include full property addresses in their feeds.
 Please also be careful to enter the complete address into the "Address" field (always) and the "Display Address" field (if you would like the address to be displayed publicly).
-If you provide a full address in the "Address" field and another value in the "Display Address" field (e.g. Fantastic Condo!), we will be able to map your property and provide you with priority sort positioning, but users will see "Fantastic Condo!" rather than the property's full address on the listing detail page.
-A property with an empty "Address" field will be sorted as a listing without address and will not be plotted on the detail page Google map.
+If you provide a full address in the "Address" field and another value in the "Display Address" field (e.g. Fantastic Condo!), we will be able to map your property, but users will see "Fantastic Condo!" rather than the property's full address on the listing detail page.
+A property with an empty "Address" field will be sorted as a listing without address and will not be plotted on the Google map.
 A property with a full address entered in the "Address" field and an empty "Display Address" field will display the property's full address on the listing detail page by default.

 - Include the listing URL (the link to the property on your website) for every listing.
 This will ensure that you receive increase qualified traffic to your website in addition to enhanced SEO benefits.

 - Use the new data feed processing times to your benefit.
-Data loads take place 3 times per day (including weekends) - at 6:30am, 9am and 3pm.
-Listings will be live approximately 3 hours after processing begins.
+Data loads take place 12 times per day (including weekends) on an hourly basis from 9 am to 8 pm EST (times are approximate).

 - Regularly check your expiration date, feed limit and other account information to ensure that your listings will continue to load in a timely and accurate manner.

-2) How many photos, floor plans and video tours can I include in my listing(s)?
+2) How many photos and floor plans can I include in my listing(s)?

 We have added several enhanced listing features.
-Brokers / property sellers now have the ability to display up to 20 photos, up to 5 floor plans (will soon be increased to 10), and up to 1 video tour link.
+Brokers / property sellers now have the ability to display up to 20 photos and up to 5 floor plans.
 For feed clients, all listings detail enhancements are available based on minor tweaks to your NYTimes.com data feed.
 Data feed specs are available here

 3) What other tools and information are featured on my listing detail pages?